- Current Conditions

 Q: Are Group Rates available?

 A: Discount rates are available for groups of 16 or more travelling together, as walk-on passengers or in one vehicle.
 To qualify you must book at least 7 days in advance.
-Not applicable on the Port Hardy - Prince Rupert, Prince Rupert - Skidegate and Mid Coast/Discovery Coast Passage routes during PEAK season.
+Not applicable on the Port Hardy - Prince Rupert, Prince Rupert - Skidegate and Mid Coast/Discovery Coast Connector routes during PEAK season.

 BC Ferries will accept reservations for 10 to 15 people, but the group discount only applies as noted above.
 Call us for more information.